-If you love dogs but are not in a position to adopt at the moment, there is a way you can build a special relationship with a rescue dog, spend time with them, take them for walks, and enjoy their company.
+If you love dogs but are not in a position to adopt at the moment, there is a way you can build a special relationship with a dog.
+You can spend quality time with a rescue dog, take them for walks, and enjoy their company.
 They’ll gain valuable socialization skills and return your love in spades.
-This kind of individualized attention will do wonders for the dog, but you’ll be amazed at how good you’ll feel too!
+This kind of individualized attention does wonders for the dog, but you’ll be amazed at how good you feel too!

 Diva the seven-year-old English bulldog is having trouble finding her forever home

 I first noticed Diva, the seven-year-old English bulldog mix, when I was working the front desk at the Rescue Ranch Adoption Center, in Yreka.
 She had an unusually raspy bark and always looked a bit sad in her kennel.
 I noticed that she had some skin issues and an eye irritation that the staff were working hard to mitigate through dietary adjustments.

 I asked about her and learned that she was a great dog but had some socialization issues.
 She was not having much luck getting adopted and had already been returned several times.
 In one case, she came back because she doesn’t get along with cats.
 In another, she was doing well initially but then had a strong reactive response to an unexpected noise and a new element in her environment.
 This was too much for her adopters, and she was returned again.

 It seemed that she was going to need a very special person who could give her time, patience, and love.
 She would also require a cat-free, stress-free, single dog environment.

 Volunteer Mt.
 Shasta couple spends quality time with Diva at Rescue Ranch